HMAS Banks: Operational history

 On completion, Banks was initially deployed to northern Australia for fishery surveillance.
 In April 1961, the ship surveyed the Adelaide River area; the first seagoing ship in 50 years to make the Adelaide River passage.
 During 1962, Banks undertook surveys around northern Australia, then spent 1963 to 1966 in Papua New Guinea, attached to the RAN's Papua New Guinea Division and carrying a mixed Australia-PNG complement.

 In late 1966, Banks returned to Sydney for a refit.
 On completion, she was handed over to the Royal Australian Naval Reserve on 7 July 1967 and assigned to the Port Adelaide Division as a training vessel.
 While here, the ship was attached to the naval base HMAS Encounter.
 Banks remained in South Australia until November 1982, when she was replaced by the patrol boat HMAS Aware.
 Banks was assigned to the Target Services Group at HMAS Creswell, Jervis Bay in December.
 During May 1980, Banks used to convey the anchor stock recovered by the Society for Underwater Historical Research and others at the wreck site of Loch Vennachar from Kingscote to Port Adelaide.

-DECOMMISSIONING AND LAST VOYAGE
+Decommissioning and last voyage

 On 17 December 1982, the ship was formally decommissioned, but remained in service at Jervis Bay.
 In 1985, Banks was reassigned to the naval base HMAS Waterhen.

 In 1995, Banks left Sydney to undergo a major refit in Port Macquarie.
 Near the end of an 8- to 10-week refit, a fire attributed to the spontaneous combustion of oil-soaked rags severely damaged the ship.
 The refit was terminated, and the burned out ship was sold six months later into private hands, with the new owners refitting Banks to meet survey for charter vessels over a seven-year period.
 On completion, Pleasure Cruises Australasia began operating Banks out of Ulladulla, New South Wales.